Myanmar kyat: Third kyat

+These images are to scale at 2.5 pixels per millimetre.
+For table standards, see the coin specification table.

 In 1966, all coins were redesigned to feature Aung San on the obverse and were all changed in composition to aluminium.
 Furthermore, the coins were slightly reduced in size.
 However, they retained the same shapes and overall appearance of the previous series of coins.
 These were circulated until being discontinued in 1983.

 In 1983, a new series of coins was issued in bronze or brass 5, 10, 25, 50 pyas and cupro-nickel 1 kyat.
 Although the 25 pyas were initially round, it was later redesigned as hexagonal due to size and appearance confusions with the 10 and 50 pyas.
 These would be the last official series of coins to be issued under the name of "Burma."

 1 pya coins were last minted in 1966, with the 5 and 25 pyas last minted in 1987 and the 10 and 50 pyas in 1991.

 In 1999, a new series of coins was issued in denominations of bronze K 1/-, brass Ks.
 5/- and Ks.
 10/-, and cupro-nickel Ks.
 50/- and Ks.
 100/- under the name "Central Bank of Myanmar."
 These are also the first coins of Burma to depict Latin letters.
 These coins were intended for vendors and services as an alternative to large amounts of worn out, low denomination banknotes.
 High inflation has since pushed these coins out of circulation.

 In late 2008, the Myanmar government announced that new Ks.
 50/- and Ks.
 100/- coins would be issued.
 According to newspaper articles, the new Ks.
 50/- coin would be made of copper, with the usual Burmese lion on the obverse and the Lotus Fountain from Naypyidaw on the reverse.
 The Ks.100/- coin would be of cupro-nickel and depict the Burmese lion on the obverse and the value on the reverse.